pawelkn/framebuffer-animations/README.md

 - `--interval`, `-i`: Sets the interval step for displaying GIF frames in milliseconds.
 Default is 5 milliseconds.

 - `--once`, `-o`: When provided, the GIF animation will play only one time.
 By default, it loops indefinitely.

+- `--center`, `-c`: When provided, the GIF animation will be centered on the framebuffer device.
+By default, the GIF is displayed at the top-left corner.

 - `gif_file`: The path to the GIF file that you want to play.